mike-babb/mike-babb.github.io/_posts/2022-03-28-word-latex-markdown.md

 ## Figures and tables
 That being said.
 I am in the delightful throes of working with figures and tables in MS Word.
 It is a special kind of madness.
 Throw in track changes and wowza.
 Like Depeche Mode said, ["things get damaged"](https://genius.com/Depeche-mode-precious-lyrics)*.

-*I know this song is not about dissertations.
-But I believe the record will show that I love making meaning out everything.
+*I know this song is not about MS Word.
+Great song and great lyrics.